Loyalty & Reward Programmes

 Use Tiered Rewards

-Building on your segmentation strategy, tiered rewards create a sophisticated loyalty programme structure that manages costs while driving engagement.
+Building on your segmentation strategy, tiered rewards create a loyalty programme structure that manages costs while driving engagement.
 This approach offers several benefits for programme maintenance and customer retention:

 • Cost Control: Higher-value rewards are limited to top-tier members, reducing overall programme costs.